Philishave

-Philishave is the brand name for electric shavers, their spare parts and accessories manufactured by the Philips Domestic Appliances and Personal Care unit of Philips (in the U.S., the Norelco name is used instead).
+Philishave was a brand name for electric shavers manufactured by Dutch electronics conglomerate Philips, under its Personal Health division.
 In recent years, Philips had extended the Philishave brand to include hair clippers, beard trimmers and beard shapers.
-Philips used the Philishave brand name for their shavers from 1939 to 2006.
+Philips used the Philishave brand name for their shavers from 1939 to 2006, before phasing it out in favour of the Philips brand.
+In the United States, Philips shavers were sold under the Norelco brand, before being co-branded as Philips-Norelco.

-Philips currently has two production centres for shavers: Drachten and Zhuhai, China.
+Philips currently has two production centres for shavers: Drachten, in the Netherlands, and Zhuhai, in China.

+History

 The Philishave shaver was invented by Philips engineer Alexandre Horowitz, who used rotating cutters instead of the reciprocating cutters that had been used in previous electric shavers.

 The shaver was introduced in 1939, though initial production was limited due to the outbreak of World War II (the production facility in Eindhoven, the Netherlands, was overrun by the German Army in 1940).
 After the war, a slightly improved version of the cigar-shaped single-head shaver was introduced.
 A more ergonomic egg-shaped single-head model was introduced in 1948 and was designed by US industrial designer Raymond Loewy.
 Global sales increased markedly after a double-head model was introduced in 1951.
 In 1952, production of shavers shifted from Eindhoven to a new production facility in Drachten, the Netherlands.
 A triple-head model was test marketed in Australia and New Zealand in 1956, but would not be introduced globally until 1966.
-In 1980, Philips introduced the Lift & Cut Philishave shaver with lifters which pull whiskers slightly before cutting, allowing for closer shaves.
+In 1980, Philips introduced the Lift & Cut Philishave shaver, invented by Eduard W. Tietjens, with lifters which pull whiskers slightly before cutting, allowing for closer shaves.

 The brand name Philishave was phased out in 2006 so shavers now bear only the Philips name.
 Philips is now co-branding their shavers sold in the US as "Philips Norelco" in preparation of a phase-out of the Norelco name.

 Philips have celebrated their 80th anniversary in the electric shaver business by marketing special 'Heritage Edition' shaver models reviving the Philishave brand.